MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-consoles-comparison.md

 ![Diagram of the console panes.](./media/manage-consoles-comparison/om2016-consoleframe.png)

 Each navigation button opens a specific workspace, such as Monitoring or Administration.
-In the Operations console, the following navigation buttons may be available depending on the user role you're assigned:
+In the Operations console, the following navigation buttons are available depending on the user role you're assigned:

 ![Screenshot of the Navigation buttons in Operations Console.](./media/manage-consoles-comparison/om2016-operations-console-navbuttons.png)